 Prevalence of alloantibodies in multiparous dogs is the same as nulliparous dogs, meaning there is no increased risk of a recipient experiencing a transfusion reaction when receiving blood from a multiparous dog.
 Despite the fact that alloantibodies do not develop in dogs that have carried litters, many blood banks exclude intact or breeding animals due to the high cost of testing for Brucella, which can be transmitted during breeding.

 Cats do not need to be blood typed prior to transfusion.

 Similar to humans, cats do have naturally occurring antibodies, and in the event that a type B cat is given type A blood, it could prove fatal.
-Although the majority of American Domestic Shorthair cats are Type A, the prevalence of Type B cats is not as rare as it used to be.
+Although the majority of American Domestic Shorthair cats are Type A, the prevalence of Type B cats varies depending on geographic region and can change over time.
 With the recent discovery of another blood antigen, Mik, it is clear we have not learned all there is to know about feline blood types.
 Because of the potential for pre-existing antibodies to unknown RBCS antigens, some clinicians recommend crossmatching prior to every feline blood transfusion.

 It takes about 3–4 days to develop antibodies against RBC antigens.
 Thus, a unit from a donor that may have been compatible for the first transfusion may no longer be compatible after three days.

 A Hemonate ™ filter should be used to reduce the possibility of bacterial contamination.